Siroopfles/novaport-mcp/README.md

 poetry run conport
 ```

 The server will start and wait for `stdio` input.
-The server is multi-project aware; it does not depend on the directory you run it from.
-The specific project context is determined by the `workspace_id` parameter sent with each tool call.
+It is multi-project aware; the specific project context is determined by the `workspace_id` parameter sent with each tool call.

 ## Integration with Roo Code (for NovaPort)